ozguncagri/nwMAME/README.md

 #What about updates?

 Do you want to update MAME?
-Just download new version of MAME and extract it into you `Emulator` directory.
+Just download new version of MAME and extract it into your `Emulator` directory.

 Do you want to update `BIOS` or `Device` files?
 Download the file you want to update and replace it with the old one.